What you'll learn

 Course content

-• Understanding upcycling, recycling, and downcycling, and identifying reusable fabrics from old clothes and textile scraps.
+- Understanding upcycling, recycling, and downcycling, and identifying reusable fabrics from old clothes and textile scraps

-• Deconstructing garments and linens safely to harvest fabric, trims, and stabilisers for new projects.
+- Deconstructing garments and linens to recover fabric, trims, and stabilisers

 Intended audience

-Who is this sewing course for?
+Who is this Sustainable Sewing course for?

 Course venue